Chart Color Schemes

 Health outcomes in Paradise Point - Hollywell are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Paradise Point - Hollywell shows below-average health indicators with common conditions more prevalent than average across both younger and older age groups.
-Private health cover is exceptionally high at 64% (6,815 people), compared to 53.9% across Rest of Qld and the national average of 55.3%.
+Paradise Point - Hollywell shows below-average health indicators, with common conditions more prevalent than average across all age groups.
+Private health cover is exceptionally high at 64%, compared to 53.9% in Rest of Qld and 55.3% nationally (as of a recent report).
 The most common conditions are arthritis (10.2%) and asthma (6.2%).

 67.4% of residents report no medical ailments, compared to 64.5% in Rest of Qld.
-30.8% of residents are aged 65 and over (3,288 people), higher than the 25.8% in Rest of Qld.
-Health outcomes among seniors are strong, better than the general population in health metrics.
+The area has 30.8% seniors (aged 65+), higher than the state average of 25.8%.
+Senior health outcomes are strong and better than the general population.

 Frequently Asked Questions - Health